Lewis and Clark National Historic Trail

+A highway driving route, marked as simply the Lewis and Clark Trail, follows along existing roadways and is also managed by state and local agencies.

 Features

 The official headquarters for the trail is located at the National Park Service Midwest Regional Headquarters, in Omaha, Nebraska.
 The visitor center features exhibits about the explorers and their historic trip, as well as information about sites along the trail.

 A highway driving route approximates the path taken by the Lewis and Clark Expedition in 1804–06, between St. Louis, Missouri and the Pacific Ocean at Astoria, Oregon.
 Like the Great River Road, it is marked along existing roadways, in this case mostly paralleling the Missouri and Columbia rivers.
 Roads followed include Interstate 29 in Iowa, the appropriately-numbered SD 1804, ND 1804, SD 1806, and ND 1806, and Washington State Route 14.
 Two separate routes of the trail are signed between St. Louis and East Fairview, North Dakota, one on each side of the Missouri.
 In Washington, it is called the Lewis and Clark Trail Highway and is a state scenic byway.
 The Washington State Legislature designated it as a named highway corridor in 1955, originally from Vancouver to Clarkston, and later expanded it to include most state highways along the Columbia River from Cape Disappointment to Clarkston.